 Players’ union reps approve HGH testing for ’14

-Testing for human growth hormone was originally agreed upon in 2011, but the players have balked at the science in the testing and the appeals process for positive tests.
-If the proposal they voted on Friday is put into action, testing would begin for this season.
+HGH testing was originally agreed upon in 2011, but the players union had balked at the science in the testing and the appeals process for positive tests.

-The player reps also approved an increase for the threshold for positive marijuana tests.
+They also approved a league proposal to significantly increase the threshold for positive marijuana tests.
 Some players have complained that the NFL threshold of 15 nanograms per milliliter is so low that anyone within the vicinity of people smoking marijuana could test positive.
-The threshold was increased to 35 ng/ml in the league’s proposal.
+The threshold has been increased to 35 ng/ml.

 Overall changes are retroactive for players suspended under previous policies, as well as for those in the appeal process.
-Those players, including Browns receiver Josh Gordon (suspended for the season) and Broncos receiver Wes Welker (four games), are subject to standards of the new policies.
-Their suspensions could be reduced.
-However, no immediate announcements were made regarding those suspensions, probably because the NFL doesn’t consider anything official yet.
+Those players, presumably including Browns receiver Josh Gordon (suspended for the season) and Broncos receiver Wes Welker (four games), are subject to standards of the new policies.
+Their suspensions could be reduced — no immediate announcements were made regarding those suspensions.

 Welker was suspended for amphetamine use in the offseason, but punishment for that is being switched from the performance enhancers policy to the substance abuse program — except for in-season violations.

-“This is an historic moment for our players and our league,” NFLPA President Eric Winston said before the NFL basically put matters on hold.
+“This is an historic moment for our players and our league,” NFLPA President Eric Winston said.
 “We have collectively bargained drug policies that will keep the game clean and safe, but also provide our players with an unprecedented level of fairness and transparency.”